Unpacking the February 2022 U.S. Jobs Report

 Lia Zneimer

-A career pivoter who started out as an actor, Lia is now the Head of Brand & Content Marketing at Teal.
+A career pivoter who started out as an actor, Lia is now the VP of Marketing at Teal.
 Prior to that, she ran the social media team at WeWork and started The MarketHer, a newsletter to help women find roles in marketing.

 We help you find